Blueberry Grow Guide

 Full of antioxidants and juicy as can be, blueberries have numerous health benefits—and growing them yourself is rewarding and a cheaper, healthier alternative than buying them in the store.
 Plus, growing and picking your very own blueberries is a great way to spend more time outdoors with the family and show the kids just how easy and fun gardening can be!

-Here is a quick and easy guide to get you on your way to deliciously blue-filled days!
+Here is a quick and easy guide on how to grow blueberries to get you on your way to deliciously blue-filled days!

 - Northern Highbush Blueberries need 800-1000 hours of chilling, depending on the variety;